alsansone/Chatter-chat-app/README.md

 whomever runs the server.
 The JDBC class will create a database and a table if they don’t already exist as well as add some random users to the database.
 The users code will have to be commented out after the initial running otherwise a duplicate entry error occurs.

 Now we sit back and wait for the clients to connect.

+## Client

+The client can be started from the command line using telnet:

+                telnet localhost 8191

+This will initiate contact with the server and prompt various messages about the chat room.
+The server will ask for the user’s name which will be cross-referenced with the names in the database.
+If the name is good you are entered into the chat.
+Once there a user can enter cmd get a lost of commands that can be run.
+Current commands are:

+• cmd – Lists commands

+• private [user] [message] - Sends a direct message to the specified user.

+• users – Returns a list of currently online users

+• logout – Leave the chat server

+If none of those commands are used the client can type a message in the terminal and it will broadcast to all of the online users